 Wix is a CMS that provides you with a drag-and-drop interface, so it’s easy for you to create a website.
 You can choose to create one from scratch or using one of the hundreds of different templates that in its library.

-One of the pros you get from using Wix is that you can create a website for free.
-Another is that the website you create here is automatically optimized for mobile devices.
+One of the pros you get from using Wix is that the website you create here is automatically optimized for mobile devices.
 This is crucial, especially with Google’s recent shift to mobile-first indexing.

 HubSpot’s CMS is designed for business websites that intend to use inbound marketing to promote their brand and products.
-It has a user-friendly interface to help you create a website and publish your content.
-It also includes advanced features like SEO tools, social media sharing, email marketing tools, and analytics.
+It has a user-friendly interface to help you set up your website and publish your content.
+It also includes advanced CMS features like SEO tools, social media sharing, email marketing tools, and analytics.

-Shopify is a CMS that’s specifically designed to cater to people that want to set up an eCommerce website.
+Shopify is a CMS that’s specifically designed for ecommerce websites.
 You can choose from their free plan or one of their premium plans to create a website for your business.

-It provides you with SEO and blogging tools to your eCommerce website as well as any one of the 100+ third-party payment gateways.
+It provides you with SEO and blogging tools, as well as any one of the 100+ third-party payment gateways.
 However, if you decide to use any one of these payment gateways, Shopify will charge you a transaction fee anywhere between 0.5% and 2%.

 One of the enormous advantages we have over other CMS platforms is that we have a section template library that you can use for free.
 This means that you can choose your website's design by section so that it comes out just the way you like it.

-Whether you choose to sign up for a free account or purchase one of our paid plans, our team of creatives is on standby to help guide you through the entire process of building your website, whether it's learning how to create a landing page or choose which app or tool to integrate for your needs.
+Whether you choose to sign up for a free account or purchase one of our paid plans, our team of creatives is on standby to help guide you through the entire process of building your website.

 What’s in a domain name?
 Everything!